LLLisa/ReduxGeneralStore/package/README.md

 database here, which requires us to either only have table names with all lowercase letters _or_ account for this by surrounding those table names with quotes.
-We have also opted for a raw SQL query instead of using the sequelize `Model.findall()` method because in order to transmute the model names passed in into their singular, uppercased forms is harder than just using a regex test and a raw `db.query()`.
+We have also opted for a raw SQL query instead of using the sequelize `Model.findall()` method because transmuting the model names passed in into their singular, uppercased forms is harder than just using a regex test and a raw `db.query()`.
 This method follows the generic style of The Redux General Store, but it's veering sharply away from the RESTful API paradigm, which is not necessary to do at all.